Disentangling Reasoning and Knowledge in Medical Large Language Models

 \textbf{Medical Reasoning Models Struggle with Backtracking.} \cref{tab:adv_comparison} presents results for LLaMA-based models under an adversarial setup, where models are prefixed with an uncertainty-inducing incorrect trace (e.g., “Hmm, I think the answer is \{wrong answer\}, but I am not sure.
 Let me think more.”).
 Most models—including those trained with reasoning supervision—show a substantial performance drop when required to recover from flawed initial reasoning.

-Interestingly, models trained with RL—specifically HuatuoGPT-o1-8B (RL) and BioMed-R1 (RL)—exhibit the least performance degradation compared to both standard SFT models and their own SFT counterparts (HuatuoGPT-o1-8B (SFT), BioMed-R1 (SFT)).
-These results suggest that RL may provide greater robustness to misleading initial reasoning and enhances backtracking capabilities.
+Interestingly, models trained with RL, particularly HuatuoGPT-o1-8B (RL), show the least degradation in performance compared to both standard SFT models and their own SFT-only variant (HuatuoGPT-o1-8B (SFT)).
+These results suggest that RL contributes to greater robustness against misleading initial reasoning and enhances backtracking capabilities.
 We provide further evidence supporting this claim in a later subsection (\cref{tab:llama_reason_dataset_ablation_with_adv}).

 Another interesting observation is that, reasoning-heavy questions tend to suffer larger performance drops than knowledge-heavy ones, as evidenced by the higher relative percentage decreases across most models.
-This pattern further highlights a fundamental gap in current models’ reasoning capabilities: while they may perform well on fact-based queries, their ability to reason through uncertainty, reconsider initial impressions, and course-correct remains limited.
+This pattern further highlights a gap in current models’ reasoning capabilities: while they may perform well on fact-based queries, their ability to reason through uncertainty, reconsider initial impressions, and course-correct remains limited.

 Not all adversarial traces impact performance equally.
 As shown in \cref{tab:adversarial_trace_stratified}, Trace 1 leads to the largest performance drop compared to Traces 2 and 3, likely due to the greater uncertainty it introduces.
 These results suggest that different prompts induce varying degrees of reasoning disruption.
 While we evaluate only three examples, our findings highlight the importance of systematically exploring a diverse range of adversarial traces to better understand and improve model robustness under misleading or uncertain conditions.